MediaSFU/MediaSFU-ReactNative/README.md

   success: boolean;
 }

+/**
+ * Interface defining the error structure when creating or joining a room.
+ */
 export interface CreateJoinRoomError {
   error: string;
   success?: boolean;
 }

+/**
+ * Type defining the structure of the response from create/join room functions.
+ */
 export type CreateJoinRoomType = (options: {
   payload: any;
   apiUserName: string;